 What comes up when people Google you?
 Whether it’s an article from your college newspaper or an entry inviting searchers to check your criminal background, you don’t have control over the results — that is, unless you have a personal website.
 However, all the steps involved in creating a site, from designing the site to keeping it updated, might not seem worth it.
 But creating a personal website is the best way to take control of your digital profile.
-Constant Contact’s personal website builder makes it easier than ever to have your personal site up and running in no time.

 If you’re unsure about why and how to make a personal website, you’ve come to the right place.
 This guide covers: